Pouya-AI/shakespeareGPT/README.md

 How o'er I, with thee a dove a most afoot
 But, on thyself at office, from five her
 Must dovers, an evil think I will make perforce.

+# Nano GPT word level
+## Review
+Building and training shakespeare GPT (token level) from scrach.
+I used the cl100k_base regex pattern, the tokenizer for GPT-4, to build my tokenizer.
+Negative Sampling algorithm is used to obtain embeddings for shakespeare's tokens.
+The only difference is that I used both the next token and the preceding token relative to the context, rather than just the next token, in Negative Sampling.

+## Dataset
+shakespeare's text book

+## Model
+not implemented yet